mumbleskates/bilrost/README.md

 #### Varints (LEB128-bijective encoding)

-Varints are a variable-length encoding of a non-negative integer, not greater than the maximum value representable by an unsigned 64 bit integer (2^64-1).
+Varints are a variable-length encoding of an unsigned 64 bit integer value.
 Encoded varints are between one and nine bytes, with lesser numeric values having shorter representations in the encoding.
 At the same time, each number in this range has exactly one possible encoded representation.

-The bytes that comprise an encoded varint have their most significant bit set whenever they are not the final byte, as a continuation bit.
-In varints that are nine bytes in length, the ninth and final byte may or may not have its most significant bit set.
-The first byte that does *not* have its most significant bit set (or the ninth if each byte's most significant bit is set) is the final byte.
+1. The final byte of a varint is the first byte that does not have its most significant bit set, or the ninth byte, whichever comes first.

-The value of the encoded varint is the sum of each byte's unsigned integer value, multiplied by 128 (shifted left by 7 bits) for each byte that preceded it.
+2. The value of the encoded varint is the sum of each byte's unsigned integer value, multiplied by 128 (shifted left by 7 bits) for each byte that preceded it.
+3. Varints representing values greater than 2^64-1 are invalid.

 This scheme is very similar to that used by Git (see [`varint.c`][gitvarint]), but the Git scheme is big-endian whereas Bilrost varints are encoded least